Auto Accidents: The Dangers of Rubbernecking

 Officials say rubbernecking is also a main cause of traffic pile-ups.
 If a rubbernecking driver causes another accident, that person is liable for any injuries or damage that occurs.

 Also, a study conducted by Virginia Commonwealth University indicated that the act of rubbernecking was the main cause of accidents that involved distracted driving, and that statistic has not shifted much in the last decade.

 If you have been involved in an auto accident caused by a distracted driver, you may be eligible to pursue legal recourse for your losses.

-For more information on the legal rights which may be available to car accident victims or to begin exploring your legal options, contact Phillips Law Group today to schedule a no-obligation case evaluation with one of our attorneys.
+For more information on the legal rights which may be available to car accident victims or to begin exploring your legal options, contact a Phoenix injury lawyer from Phillips Law Group today to schedule a no-obligation case evaluation with one of our attorneys.

 Complete a Free Case Evaluation form to get started.